Corvus Systems: Corvus Concept

 In April 1982, Corvus launched a computer called the Corvus Concept.
 This was a Motorola 68000-based computer in a pizza-box case with a 15" full page display mounted on its top, the first that could be rotated between landscape and portrait modes.
 Changing display orientation did not require rebooting the computer - it was all automatic and seamless and selected by a mercury switch inside the monitor shell.
 The screen resolution was 720×560 pixels.
 Positioned vertically, the monitor displayed 72 rows by 91 columns of text; the horizontal resolution was 56 rows by 120 columns.

-The first version of the Concept came with 256 kB standard, and expanding the RAM to its maximum supported capacity of 1MB cost at the time.
+The first version of the Concept came with 256 KB standard, and expanding the RAM to its maximum supported capacity of 1 MB cost at the time.
 The Concept was capable of using more RAM, and a simple hack provided up to 4 MB.
 The failure of the Concept was mostly related to its lack of compatibility with the IBM PC, introduced the previous August.

 The Concept interface, though not a GUI, was a standardized text user interface that made heavy use of function keys.
 Application programs could contextually redefine these keys, and the current command performed by each key was displayed on a persistent status line at the bottom of the screen.
 The function keys were placed on the top row of the keyboard close to their onscreen representation.
 A crude "Paint" program was available for that permitted a user to create simple bitmap graphics.
 These could be pasted into Corvus' word processing program called "Edword", which was quite powerful by the standards of the day; it was judged to be worth the cost of the system by itself.